The story in voice of the protagonists of the epic game Bills vs Chiefs

 Hill: “I always have faith that every time I step on the field, I’m going to score.
 Sometimes it might not happen, but that time it was coverage, safety was deep and the corner was inside.
 Perfect timing, perfect execution, perfect play and the rest is history.
 I was able to use my speed to get to the end zone.”

-McDermott: “They have great speed.
+McDermott: “They’ve got great speed.
 A 5-yard catch can turn into a 50-yard catch run.
-I think we were down to two players after our offense’s penultimate touchdown when we got up there a little bit and Tyreek made a play and then took it drove ‘home.’
+I think we were down to two players after our offense’s second-to-last touchdown when we got up there a little bit and Tyreek made a play and then hit it.” drove ‘home.’
 So, they challenge you defensively because of the speed they have on offense.”

 Hill on whether he should have taken a knee before the end zone: Coach [Andy Reid] he didn’t say anything.
 [El coordinador ofensivo Eric Bieniemy] either.
 Patrick Mahomes did not say.
 So I’m going to get a touchdown.
 Why not?
 Also, I had a crazy touchdown celebration planned, but ‘Pat’ stopped me.

 Reid on whether Hill should have done it: “We wanted him to score.
 We probably would have liked less time on the clock.
 But he was fighting for it.
-There wasn’t going to be anything stopping him.
-It was a feat.”
+There was going to be nothing stopping him.
+It was quite a feat.”

 0:13 to go: Allen connects with Davis for the fourth TD pass